KingsGambitLab/Lecture_Notes/articles/Akash Articles/md/Pointers_C++.md

 ### Dangling pointer

 A pointer that is pointing to a deallocated memory is called a **dangling pointer**.

 **Problems due to dangling pointer:**
 1. Dereferencing a dangling pointer will give undefined result.
 Note that it will not give any compiler or run time error, but some random result.
-2. Double deallocation will result in abort(core dumped) call.
+2. Deallocation of dangling pointer will result in abort call(core dumped).

 ```cpp
 #include <iostream>